This Yoga Instructor Lost 32 Pounds By Changing Up Her Salad Routine

 That I feel better equipped to inspire others makes my efforts feel even more meaningful.
 Whether I’m guiding students through downward dog, mountain pose, child’s pose, or a handstand, I feel like the inspiration that I’ve always wanted to be.

-*People following the WW program can expect to lose 1-2 pounds/week.
+*People following the WeightWatchers program can expect to lose 1-2 pounds/week.
 Celine lost weight on a prior program and continued on WW Freestyle®.